I permanently deleted my content by accident.

 I’m writing a newsletter about it, aren’t I?
 At some point in time, I’ll tell someone about this, or I’ll commiserate with someone going through something similar.
 And hopefully, above all else, this can be a helpful reminder that it happens to everyone.
 I want these mindset shifts to help others potentially.

 4. If it was important, I’ll remember it.

 I have NO IDEA what I lost.
 Isn’t that weird?
 I know of two scripts that I wrote at length that I’m mourning over, but other than that, I can’t really pinpoint what else I lost.
 So, while it’s a lot, the fact that I can’t remember makes me feel better.
 As if I have a clean slate to start with again.
 I find that I overwhelm myself by writing down all these ideas, scripting them out, and then feeling guilty that I’m not doing anything with them.

 These 4 things are not just tied to lost work.
 They’re valid in other areas of life as well.

-Next time you feel like you flopped a performance, or you broke an expensive vase, or you made an egregious spelling mistake at work, take some time to be mopey and pissed and angry at the world, but then reframe your mindset.
+Next time you flop a performance, break an expensive vase or make an egregious spelling mistake at work, take some time to be mopey and pissed and angry at the world, but then reframe your mindset.